Miresa

-Miresa is a genus of moths in the family Limacodidae described by Francis Walker in 1855.
+Miresa is a genus of moths in the family Limacodidae that was first described by Francis Walker in 1855.

 Description

 Palpi not reaching beyond frontal tuft.
 Antennae of male with serrated distal half, mid and hind tibia with terminal pairs of spurs.
 Forewings with veins 7, 8 and 9 stalked.
 Hindwings with veins 6 and 7 on a short stalk or from cell.